runtimeverification/michelson-semantics/michelson.md

 For this reason, many map operations share an identical representation upto typing (shared operations use a generic `MapTypeName`).

+Note that the first value is a `KItem` and not heated/cooled.
+This is to work around the need for sort coersion in the map `GET` operation.

 ```k
   rule <k> GET _A => . ...  </k>
        <stack> [KT K] ; [_:MapTypeName KT VT M:Map] ; SS => [option VT #lookup(M, K, VT)] ; SS </stack>